haiwen/seafile-admin-docs/manual/setup/k8s_single_node.md

 ## Modify `seafile-env.yaml`

-Similar to Docker-base deployment, Seafile cluster in K8S deployment also supports use files to configure startup progress, you can modify common [environment variables](./setup_pro_by_docker.md#downloading-and-modifying-env) by
+Edit `seafile-env.yaml` to configure non-sensitive server settings.
+This ConfigMap includes the common server, database, cache, storage, extension, and search settings, as well as Kubernetes-specific `SEAFILE_LOG_TO_STDOUT`, `SITE_ROOT`, and `SEAFILE_MYSQL_DB_PORT`.
+Keep passwords and keys in the `seafile-secret` Secret created above.

 ```sh
 nano /opt/seafile-k8s-yaml/seafile-env.yaml
 ```

 !!! warning
-    For the fields marked with `<...>` are **required**, please make sure these items are filled in, otherwise Seafile server may not run properly.
+    Fields marked with `<...>` are **required**.
+Fill them in before deployment, otherwise Seafile server may not run properly.

 ## Start Seafile server